 </Button>

-If button is used for asynchronous actions, use the loading property to give feedback to the user.
-Turning the loading state on will prevent the Button click events without disabling it visually.
+If Button is used for asynchronous actions, use the loading property to provide feedback to the user.
+Turning the loading state on will prevent Button click events without disabling it visually.

 <View gap={3} direction="row">